Makronisos: History

-In ancient times the island was called Helen (Ἑλένη).
+In ancient times the island was called Helene (Ἑλένη).
 It protected the ancient harbours of Thorikos and Sounion.
 It was also called Macris (Μάκρις), from its length.
 Strabo describes it as 60 stadia (9.4 km) in length; but its real length is seven geographical miles (12 km).
 It was uninhabited in antiquity, as it is at the present day; and it was probably only used then for the pasture of cattle.
 Both Strabo and Pausanias derive its name from Helen of Troy, the wife of Menelaus: the latter writer supposes that it was so called because Helen landed here after the capture of Troy; but Strabo identifies it with the Homeric Cranae, to which Paris fled with Helen, and supposes that its name was hence changed into Helena.
 There cannot, however, be any doubt that the Homeric Cranaë was opposite Gythium in Laconia.

 The Kea Channel between Makronisos and neighbouring Kea was the site of the sinking, in 1916, of HMHS Britannic, sister ship of the RMS Titanic.